cyfrowesny/NetWatch/README.md

 local network monitoring tool written in Python 3 for hackers and paranoids

 ## how to run?
-`python3 NetWatch.py` and select interface
+`python3 NetWatch.py` and select interface from list

 `python3 NetWatch.py wlan0`